jkulak/guessy-guessy/README.md

 # guessy-guessy

+An on-line game, where you have to guess a word based on its definition within given time.

+*Try the live demo → <https://jkulak.github.io/guessy-guessy>*

+## Development

 The code comes with a simple, static Node.js server - so you can deploy it right away or run it locally.
-Also, since it is only a HTML + JS + CSS project - you sholud be able run it by double clicking the `src/index.html` file after compiling the `src/sass/main.scss` file to `src/style/main.css`.

-## Run the container

 ### tl;dr